Part 1: Chapter 1

 But hopefully everything is going to change today.
 Today, I have a job interview.
 No, it’s not doing something that has put me forty-five grand in debt in student loans, but as… A personal assistant.
-Not any personal assistant, but the assistant to Manhattan’s most successful businessman under thirty, Christopher Montgomery.
+Not any personal assistant though, the assistant to Manhattan’s most successful businessman under thirty, Christopher Montgomery.
 He was in the Times and everything.
-I’m not gunna lie, I saw his picture in the article the Times did of him, and I fantasied about while I masterbated.
-My vibrator sure as shit got me off on that day.
+I’m not gunna lie, I saw his picture in the article the Times did of him, and I fantasied about him while I masterbated.
+My vibrator sure as shit got me off on that day, I’m not even ashamed to admit it.
 And now I have an interview to work for him.

-I ran my brush through my hair and pulled in up into a ponytail, with my blonde bangs hanging out.
+I shuddered at the thought of Dean with Patsy and ran my brush through my hair then pulled in up into a ponytail, with my blonde bangs hanging out.
 I recently decided, as all women do when they go through a traumatic event such as a break up, to change my hair.
 I didn’t go too crazy, I just got side bangs, but I didn’t take into account how difficult it would be trying to keep them out of my face.
-They were too short to pull into a ponytail, and I hate trying to use hair pins, so, I have no choice but to just roll with it and accept my fate: I have made a terrible mistake but changing my hair.
+They were too short to pull into a ponytail, and I hate trying to use hair pins because of that one time where a hair pin got caught in a hat I was wearing and pulled a chunk of hair out of the top of my head when I was twelve.
+So, I have no choice but to just roll with it and accept my fate; I have made a terrible mistake by cutting my hair.

-I put on a thin layer of BB cream, a little mascara, instantly regretting doing so as I got the fucking applicator brush in my eye, which made my eyes water and completely fuck up said mascara, some blush and a light pink lipstick.
+I put on a thin layer of BB cream, a little mascara, which I instantly regretted doing as I got the fucking applicator brush in my eye, which made my eyes water and completely fuck up said mascara, some blush and a light pink lipstick.
 Classy.
 Sophisticated.
 Professional.
-I pulled on the silky pink blouse I just bought from Nordstrom, carefully tucking the tag into the back so I could return it because it cost me… too much money, black slacks and a navy blue suit coat that I’ve had since senior year of high school that I got from a discount store.
-I slipped on the only pair of “professional” heels I own, black faux leather pumps that I’ve reserved solely for funerals… until today.
+I pulled on the silky pink blouse I just bought from Nordstrom, carefully tucking the tag into the back so I could return it because it cost me too much money, black slacks and a navy blue suit coat that I’ve had since senior year of high school that I got from a discount store.
+I slipped on the only pair of “professional” heels I own, black faux leather pumps that I’ve reserved solely for funerals… until today that is.
 Today, they are professional interview shoes.
 I swapped out my regular cheap pink studs for sliver ones that had diamonds, err, cubic zirconia diamonds, but they looked close enough, with a matching necklace.

 I turned and saw Dee leaning in the doorframe of the bathroom, popping a grape into her mouth.

-Dionne has been my best friend since grade school.
-We both grew up in a small town in Iowa, and somehow managed to get into NYU together, with Dee getting a degree in computer science.
+Dionne Kelly has been my best friend since grade school.
+We both grew up in Sioux City Iowa, and thankfully managed to get into NYU together, with Dee getting a degree in computer science.
 She was one of only a handful of black kids in our school, and when her and her family moved in next door in third grade, we instantly became besties.
-She’s kind of a rebel, she’s got three piercings in one ear, five in the other, wears her hair in dreads, but has the left side shaved, and its dyed purple.
-Her septum is pierced and I learned, unfortunately in a game of truth or dare during a sleepover once in high school, that she has her hood pierced.
+She’s always been kind of a rebel, she’s got three piercings in one ear, five in the other, wears her hair in long dreaded extensions that are purple and blue.
+Her septum is pierced and I learned, unfortunately in a game of truth or dare during a sleepover once in high school, that she has the hood of her clitoris pierced.
 Information I really didn’t need to know in sophomore year, especially since I didn’t even lose my virginity until I was a senior.
-Dee was always hella open about her sexual experiences, me, not so much.
-God, when Dee lost her virginity in freshman year, she called me right afterward, still out of breath.
+Dee was always hella open about her sexual experiences and her sexuality, but me?
+Not so much.
+God, when Dee lost her virginity in freshman year, she called me right afterward, still out of breath and going on about how she had had multiple orgasms.

-I envied her, she was so open and loved everything about her body, I wish I had her confidence.
+I envied her, she was so open and loved everything about her body, and I wish I had her confidence.
 I can’t even wear a bikini at the beach without keeping a towel wrapped around my waist.
-I mean, I have a good hourglass figure, and I stay in shape, but I’ve always been extremely self conscious of… everything I do.
+I mean, I have a good hourglass figure, and I stay in shape, but I’ve got cellulite in my ass and I don’t have the envious thigh gap that I’ve been desperate to achieve.
+I’ve always been extremely self conscious about my body, mainly because of some shit Dean had said to me a few times regarding the dreaded “freshman fifteen”.

 “Wait… what?
 Really?”

-I brushed past her, grabbing my purse and portfolio from the top of my dresser and walking through the narrow hallway to the living room/kitchen combo.
+I brushed past her, grabbing my purse and portfolio from the top of my dresser and walked through the narrow hallway to the living room/kitchen combo.

 “Yeah, really.
-You’re basically telling me I’m lower that standard.”
+You’re basically telling me I’m lower than standard.”

-Dee sucked a grape back, chewing it loudly.
+Dee sucked a grape back, chewing it loudly, then coughed.

-I stopped in my tracks and slowly turned to look at her.
-She gave a small smile
+I stopped in my tracks and slowly turned to look at her, cocking my eyebrow.
+She gave a small smile, holding her hand out.

 “I know!
 I meant French, I don’t know why it came out Italian.
 Oh, wait, yes I do.
 Because last night I got the fuck of my liiiiife from an Italian chick named Isabella, my god, her tongue-”